You may know someone who lost a home to foreclosure, but you might not know all the ins and outs of the process.

 • Repayment plan.
 A repayment plan allows you to tack on a portion of your past-due payments to your regular payment each month.
 This makes sense if you’ve only missed a small number of payments and will no longer have trouble making a monthly mortgage payment.

 • Forbearance.
-If you qualify for mortgage forbearance, your lender might pause or lower payments for a short amount of time.
+If you qualify for mortgage forbearance, your lender might pause or lower monthly mortgage payments for a short amount of time.
 When you start making payments again, you’ll add portions of your missed payments to your regular payment to catch up.

 • Loan modification.
 With a loan modification, the lender permanently alters the terms of the mortgage contract, so the payment is more manageable.
 This can include a reduced interest rate, adding missed payments to the loan balance, extending the term of the mortgage, or even canceling part of the mortgage debt.